top of page

 Summary:

 Bruce Smith, the first overall pick from Virginia Tech University in 1985, is widely regarded as one of the greatest defensive players in league history.
 His exceptional strength, speed, and technique, combined with his relentless pursuit of quarterbacks and unparalleled longevity, made him a dominant force on the field and a true icon of the game.
+Smith's consistency, durability, and technical prowess made him an essential component of the Buffalo Bills' defensive backfield throughout his career.

-Best Defensive Ends in NFL History, National Football League Defensive End Reggie White of the Green Bay Packers
+Best Defensive Ends NFL History, National Football League Defensive End Reggie White of the Green Bay Packers

 Defensive End Reggie White of the Green Bay Packers | Photo by Paul Spinelli